 The lessons below are based on my theories, and the teachings I have received from the Landvætti throughout the years of interacting with them.
 Feel free to investigate each, and ask questions.
 Hopefully, you too can receive enlightenment.

-Throughout the decades of providing spiritual counseling for individuals from the many different “walks of life” I have always considered the method of translation that these individuals’ ancestors had completed on their understanding of the spiritual influence that altered their fundamental psychology.
-I have sought, and received enlightenment on this subject, and have been educated that NO ONE IS WRONG!
+Throughout the decades of providing spiritual counseling for individuals from the many different “walks of life” I have sought, and received enlightenment on this subject, and have been educated that NO ONE IS WRONG!
 This is a huge paradigm shift from what is taught in mainstream practices today and explains all of the uncertainty I’ve had about these practices.
 In consideration of most practices, they focus on a singular source, and that’s all right.
 The idea that they receive wisdom and guidance from what they believe is their deity layer is what can get them through this physical existence.
 My hope is that all peoples come to understand that “believing” in a different path, is not bad, it’s just a different translation, and it doesn’t make anyone better or worse, just different.

 Within every journey of enlightenment, there is a beginning, the first step into the unknown.
 This is where we find ourselves here now.
 As we engage our journey we must learn to put aside those ideas of division, inequality, and hate.
 We must seek cohesion, unity, peace, and harmony, and love.
 We must seek out those who retain darkness within their soul and help them to free it, so as to move forward with inner peace.
 We must cast aside the idea of a singular identity of our deity, and even the number of deities that we worship.
 Instead of finding methods to divide our people, we must find commonality.
 We must not believe that others need to be “saved” because they don’t worship the same way we do, embrace their uniqueness.